 No one likes to hear this, but the truth is that if you’re holding on to anything toxic in your life, something is not quite right with your self-esteem.

-If you were would you really accept to have your week-end plans cancelled to deal with fake emergencies at work?
+If you were, would you really accept to have your week-end plans cancelled over and over again to deal with fake emergencies at work?

-Would you put up with shady behaviors and deceitful attitude from your ‘man’?
+Would you put up with shady behaviors and a deceitful attitude from your ‘man’?

 Your time-off should be sacred.